 Continuous Payment Authority and what this means for you

-This has been known to leave borrowers with no money to pay rent, mortgage, bills etc. Thankfully there are new regulations that make Continuous Payment Authority much stricter than they have been in the past.
+There are new regulations that make Continuous Payment Authority much stricter than they have been in the past.
 For instance, loan companies cannot attempt to take the payment on more than two occasions, and they must not take partial payments.
 If the full value is not there, then they cannot take the payment.